قائمة المصطلحات

 as desired.

-We can combine the ideas of quadratic approximation and diagonalization to gain sharp insight into the shape a function's graph at a point where the gradient is zero.
-Since the Hessian matrix H is by Clairaut's theorem, the spectral theorem implies that it is orthogonally diagonalizable.
+to gain sharp insight into the shape a function's graph at a point where the gradient is zero.
+Since the Hessian matrix H is ??? by Clairaut's theorem, the spectral theorem implies that it is orthogonally diagonalizable.

 With VDV' as the diagonalization of H, the quadratic term in the quadratic approximation becomes